-The name of the newly added group is Total but this can be changed by selecting the arrow next to it and just replace the name Total which the desired description.
+The name of the newly added group is Total but this can be changed by selecting the arrow next to it and just replacing the name Total which is the desired description.
 Let's rename it to Year.

 Now that we have a total for the year, you might also want to add subtotals for the quarters.
-You might think that these totals are actually already shown because, in the screenshot above, you can see them.
-But, you can only see them when the quarters are collapsed.
-Once they are expanded and you see the months, then there's no more total for the months as you can see in the screenshot below where there's no total for Q1
+These totals seem to be shown already in the screenshot above.
+However, you can only see them when the quarters are collapsed.
+Once they are expanded and you see the months, then there's no more total for the months as you can see in the screenshot below where there's no total for Q1.

 To add subtotals, just hover over the plus (+) symbol in the top left corner of the visual and select subtotals.